mikolalysenko/webgpu-experiments/LOG.md

 # Project log

+## 01-16-2023

+* Decided to try implementing [Hunar's particle life](https://github.com/hunar4321/particle-life) using compute shaders.
+Still doesn't quite look right but overall structure seems fine.
+* Right now I do 16 passes to handle all pairwise interactions but it might be more efficient to pack all the particles together and do it in 1 shot.
+* Not really sure yet how to best select workgroup sizes, need to experiment a bit more.
+* So far, I really like WebGPU!
+The API is very thoughtfully designed and once this is more widely supported I can see it fully replacing WebGL for basically everything.
+The people behind this have done an amazing job!
+I'm very impressed with how carefully considered and elegantly everything works.
+A++++ job

 ## 01-15-2023

 * Working through documentation on WebGPU API.
 Built another trivial demo with a rotating icosahedron to test my knowledge of uniforms and indexed rendering.